 Historical Dredging and Previous Subsurface Investigations: USACE has conducted routine dredging within most of Rollinson Channel since its authorization and construction in 1962.
-When the original Hatteras Ferry Channel shoaled in and became impassible, Sloop Channel and Barney Slough were utilized in 2013 to provide passage to Ocracoke Island.
-Dredging has never been conducted in Sloop Channel and Barney Slough Channel, but shoaling occurs due to the large amount of sedimentation between Pamlico Sound and Hatteras Inlet.
-USACE dredges the Hatteras Ferry Channel regularly (see Table 1).
-The typical method of placement has been via sidecast or special purpose hopper dredge with material placement into open water or in the nearshore off Ocracoke Island.
-The present channel has an operational depth of -10 feet MLLW.
-Table 1 details the history of dredging activity.
+When the original Hatteras to Hatteras Inlet Channel shoaled in and became impassible, Sloop Channel and Barney Slough were utilized in 2012 to provide passage to Ocracoke Island.
+Naturally deep water occurs along the periphery of the Hatteras flood tide delta, which USACE seeks to utilize for an enduring navigation project.
+Despite this, shoaling still occurs due to the large amount of sediment transport between Pamlico Sound and Hatteras Inlet.
+USACE dredges the navigation channel segments on a semi-annual basis (see Table 1).
+The typical method of placement has been via side-cast or special purpose hopper dredge with material placement in the nearshore off Ocracoke Island.
+The current project is maintained at an authorized depth of -10 feet MLLW with an additional 2-feet of overdepth.
+The project's dredging history is detailed in Table 1.